v-atamanenko/masseffect-vita/README.md

 to make it better in the next versions.
 4. Help menu and exit game button in main menu don't work.
 Most likely, won't be fixed
+5. Sometimes game can start with no sound.
+Just close it and start again.

 Build Instructions (For Developers)
 ----------------